What Is Hospice Care?

 When Should Patients Begin Hospice Care?

+Malignant tumors are cancerous and have cells that spread rapidly to different sites of the body.
 When a person’s cancer has progressed past the ability of current therapies to cure or control malignant tumors, your doctor may recommend hospice care.
 An individual and their family can choose to end treatment at any time and enter hospice.
 Likewise, patients may leave hospice at any time to resume active cancer treatment.

 Yet, most major insurance plans (including Medicare and Medicaid) require a letter from a doctor stating a patient is likely to pass in six months or less.
 Subsequently, many people believe that you must wait until that time to enter hospice.
 However, studies show that entering hospice sooner gives patients more quality time remaining to spend with loved ones and also to process their grief.